 Transport is a broad school.
 Common first-time businesses involve waste removal (you’ll need a large van and secure access to a tip), home moving, and, of course, operating a taxi service.

-Delivering packages is also possible (although there’s a lot of competition), and some drivers opt to go into long haul freight.
+Delivering packages is also possible (although there’s a lot of competition), and some drivers opt to go into long haul freight transportation.

 Whatever you choose, avoid spreading yourself too thinly.
 Pick an area of operation and stick to it.
 This will give new customers a finite and solid idea of what your business offers.